ANHD-NYC-CODE/anhd-council-backend/README.md

 At https://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page, download the State Senate Districts (Clipped to Shoreline) as a .GeoJSON file, and then update the dataset on the admin panel (most likely, https://api.displacementalert.org/admin/core/update/?dataset=42)

 ## Troubleshooting FAQ:

+# Q How do I download dataset files from the remote ssh server?

+You may use the SCP command and point to the file/directory path on the remote server: ie. `scp anhd@45.55.44.160:/var/www/anhd-council-backend/data/FILE-NAME-HERE.csv .` Ensure you have the ` .` at the end, or a different destination in your local device.
+Please do not run this command in your anhd-council-backend folder (the repo folder) or any of it's subsequent folders - as it will then add the CSV to the repo.

 # Q I get an error when running my react build that certain node modules or scss cannot be accessed.